iamruicarvalho/LDTS-Snake-Game/README.md

 ### Consequences
 • It is now much easier to add different objects or elements to the game.
 For example, if we want to add new food, using the same characteristics as the previous ones, the process will be simpler.
+• Open/Closed Principle.
+We can introduce new elements (fruits) without changing the existing element classes

 # DATA CLASS